-- 9.3.2.21.1 Cargo tanks shall be provided with the following equipment: - (a) a mark inside the tank indicating the liquid level of 95%; - (b) a level gauge; - (c) a level alarm device which is activated at the latest when a degree of filling of 90% is reached; - (d) a high level sensor for actuating the facility against overflowing at the latest when a degree of filling of 97.5% is reached;

-- (e) an instrument for measuring the pressure of the vapour phase inside the cargo tank; - (f) an instrument for measuring the temperature of the cargo, when a system for heating the cargo is required in Chapter 3.2, Table C, column 9, or a maximum temperature is indicated in column 20 of that list; - (g) a nozzle with a closure connected to a sampling device, closed or partially closed, and/or a sampling opening as required in Chapter 3.2, Table C, column 13. - 9.3.2.21.2 When the degree of filling in per cent is determined, an error of not more than 0.5% is permitted.
-It shall be calculated on the basis of the total cargo tank capacity including the expansion trunk. - 9.3.2.21.3 The level gauge shall allow readings from the control position of the shut-off devices of the particular cargo tank. - 9.3.2.21.4 The level alarm device shall give a visual and audible warning on board when actuated.
-The level alarm device shall be independent of the level gauge. - 9.3.2.21.5 The high level sensor referred to in 9.3.2.21.1 (d) above shall give a visual and audible alarm on board and at the same time actuate an electrical contact which in the form of a binary signal interrupts the electric current loop provided and fed by the shore facility, thus initiating measures at the shore facility against overflowing during loading operations.
-The signal shall be transmitted to the shore facility via a watertight two-pin plug of a connector device in accordance with IEC Publication No. 309 for direct current of 40 to 50 volts, identification colour white, position of the nose 10 h.
+- 9.3.2.21.1 Cargo tanks shall be provided with the following equipment: - (a) a mark inside the tank indicating the liquid level of 95%; - (b) a level gauge; - (c) a level alarm device which is activated at the latest when a degree of filling of 90% is reached; - (d) a high level sensor for actuating the facility against overflowing at the latest when a degree of filling of 97.5% is reached; - (e) an instrument for measuring the pressure of the vapour phase inside the cargo tank; - (f) an instrument for measuring the temperature of the cargo, if in column (9) of Table C of Chapter 3.2 a heating installation is required, or if a maximum temperature is indicated in column (20) of that list; - (g) a connection for a sampling device, closed or partially closed, and/or at least one sampling opening as required in column (13) of Table C of Chapter 3.2. - 9.3.2.21.2 When the degree of filling in per cent is determined, an error of not more than 0.5% is permitted.
+It shall be calculated on the basis of the total cargo tank capacity including the expansion trunk. - 9.3.2.21.3 The level gauge shall allow readings from the control position of the shut-off devices of the particular cargo tank.
+The permissible maximum filling level of the cargo tank shall be marked on each level gauge.